-If a student accumulates excessive absences that jeopardizes the student's academic success, according to the School, the Parent will be required to meet with the Director of Student Affairs.
+If a student accumulates excessive absences the Parent will be required to meet with the Director of Student Affairs.
 The purpose of this meeting will be to determine how to remedy the consequences of absences to assure the student's progress.
 Concrete goals and a timeline will be summarized in an Absence Recovery Plan.
 If the student does not follow the goals and timelines of the Absence Recovery Plan, the Parent will be required to meet with the Director of Student Affairs again.
 At this meeting, the student may be declared chronically absent.